eronalves/foodship-restaurant/README.md

 	docker-compose build
 	docker-compose up

 For MAC OS, the NGINX Proxy Virtual Host needs more configuration to works, when execute this command, the application will can be access through localhost.
-For other operational system like linux, there is no problems, I guess.
+For other operational systems like linux, there is no problems, I guess.

 ## Tests